bcgov/bcstats-ses/src/README.md

 8. BC population estimate.
 9. remoteness metric.
 10. BC housing value.
+11. CISR, CISV, and CIMD indices for comparison
+12. Crosswalk between CHSA and DA
+13. DA level population

 All data are stored on the LAN.
 BC Stats data may be slightly different from the public-available data.